 Mr. Glaser, an internationally celebrated graphic designer, has created iconic logos for corporations and cultural institutions, including the I♥NY logo.
 His works are represented in the permanent collections of the Museum of Modern Art, the Smithsonian, and the Cooper Hewitt National Design Museum.
 In 2010, Mr. Glaser received the National Medal of Arts.

-The Albany Times-Union ran a feature on Milton Glaser’s work for the Festival in 2006: “Moooving pictures: Milton Glaser’s posters strike a high note for Cooperstown classical fest”
+The Albany Times-Union ran a feature on Milton Glaser’s work for the Festival: “Moooving pictures: Milton Glaser’s posters strike a high note for Cooperstown classical fest”

 Learn more about Milton Glaser and his studio